 According to the findings, students' decisions to utilize an e-learning system in Malaysia are significantly influenced by relative advantages, observe ability, trial ability, perceived compatibility, complexity, and perceived enjoyment.
 UAE was used as a case study for a quantitative examination by (SALLOUM ET AL. 2019).
 According to AL-GAHTANI (2016), the study found that four factors - innovativeness, quality, trust, and information sharing - were found to have a positive impact on student acceptance of e-learning systems.
 The study also examined the factors that influence TAM3-based acceptance. e-learning adoption among students.
-He discovered that playfulness, self-efficacy, anxiety, perceptions of e-learning adoption.
+He discovered that playfulness, self-efficacy, anxiety, perceptions of external control, subjective norms, and perceived utility were the most important drivers of e-learning adoption.